Delightfully tender Blueberry Buttermilk Biscuits served with a warm homemade Blueberry Sauce.

 - ¼ cup unsalted butter, melted and slightly cooled

-- 1¼ cups buttermilk, shaken well before measuring
+- 1 to 1¼ cups buttermilk, shaken well before measuring

 - 1 cup fresh blueberries

 - 1 teaspoon coarse sugar for garnish (optional)

 - For the Blueberry Sauce:

 - 2 tablespoons water

 - Juice of ½ a lemon (about 1 tablespoon)

 - Preheat oven to 425 degrees.
 Line a baking sheet with parchment paper or a silpat mat.

 - In a large mixing bowl combine the flour, baking powder, 2 tablespoons granulated sugar, salt and lemon zest.

 - Add 1 cup of the blueberries to the flour mixture and toss with a rubber spatula until blended.